edwinsteele/wordspeak.org/posts/let-the-computer-do-the-menial-testing.rst

 	Writing objects: 100% (13/13), 2.17 KiB, done.
 	Total 13 (delta 9), reused 0 (delta 0)
 	To git@github.com:edwinsteele/wordspeak.org.git
 	39b8464..c81b8b1  master -> master
 	Done.
 	(wordspeak)Mercury:wordspeak.org esteele$

 You can see that Fabric is doing all the donkey work, and I'm left to confirm a few (temporary) oddities and make a final choice to send the change onto the live site.
 It's very satisfying.
-At some point I'll probably extend it to do W3C validation of the html and RSS and as I don't know a way to detect JavaScript errors, I could use it as an excuse to learn how to write `selenium <https://pypi.python.org/pypi/selenium>`_ tests.
+At some point I'll probably extend it to do W3C validation of the HTML and RSS and as I don't know a way to detect JavaScript errors, I could use it as an excuse to learn how to write `selenium <https://pypi.python.org/pypi/selenium>`_ tests.
 I regularly trigger warnings even in its current state, though, so it's